USAG Rheinland-Pfalz provides beds, comfort to Allies Refuge evacuees

-The gate entry sign at Rhine Ordnance Barracks, Germany.
+Command Sgt.
+Major Stephen LaRocque is on point for the garrison’s efforts in finding buildings and spaces for evacuees.
+He said the garrison’s work for Allies Refuge is a fundamental tenet of the work done at all Installation Management Command garrisons.

+“We are primarily a facilitator,” he said.
+“The garrison doesn’t have the manpower and the Soldiers to get after these things, but we can bring groups of people together to get the mission accomplished.”

 Garrison directorates focused on preparing the Deployment Readiness Center on Rhine Ordnance Barracks, ensuring the operational capability of utilities, water, and other functions.
 The garrison also prepared 13 buildings in the Kaiserslautern area, including barracks buildings at the Baumholder Military Community, Miesau Army Depot, and Pulaski Barracks.
+They have a capacity for about 370 people.
+Garrison planners also examined spaces for tents, portable toilets, and other facilities in parking lots and empty fields for use.

+The Directorate of Family Morale, Welfare, and Recreation is also expanding hours of gyms and other facilities to accommodate Soldiers and civilians tasked to work during the crisis.
+The Directorate of Emergency services is shuffling police and fire assets to cover the mission.

+USAG Rheinland-Pfalz also supports operations at Ramstein Air Base, providing 20 jersey barriers and other assets to the joint operation.
+Evacuees are initially screened at Ramstein by Landstuhl Regional Medical Center officials, security officials, and others before moving to a temporary home on Ramstein or Rhine Ordnance Barracks.

 |Date Taken: